xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

 </pre>
 </div>

-This is what the script looks like:
+This is what the sample query script looks like:

 ```python
 from kafka import KafkaConsumer